DonyGu/Comm100/AnyTimeConversationAPI.md

 # RoutingRules
 ## objects
 ### routingRule
-Route Rule is represented as simple flat JSON objects with the following keys:
 | Name | Type | Description |
 | - | - | - |
 | `isEnable` | boolean |whether the routing rules isenable or not.